 Response time: Response time is the allowed elapsed time between the moment when the grid service is to start and the moment when the desired behavior meets the defined threshold for a given grid service.
 Response time requirements can determine the qualification of resources for providing each service.
 Expected response times range from milliseconds to hours depending on the grid service agreement.
 Some grid services require such rapid response (nearly instantaneous) that autonomous behavior is required, such as those defined through volt/watt and frequency/watt curves.

-Additional Information

-The following topics provide additional context for understanding the nature of the service and how it is used in practice.
+Performance Determination

-Performance Determination: To verify that a grid service provider meets the performance expectations for the service, an agreement describes how it will be measured.
-The measurement requirements, sometimes referred to as measurement and verification (M&V), vary depending on the grid service agreement as specialized by each authority.
+To verify that a grid service provider meets the performance expectations for the service, an agreement describes how it will be quantified.
+The measurement requirements, sometimes referred to as measurement and verification (M&V), vary depending on the grid service agreement as specialized by each market operator.
 For example, energy metering requirements need to specify attributes like interval granularity for buffering data that matches the performance period.

-Example Service Requestor Operational Objectives: Provides typical applications for system operations to call on the service.
-For example, scheduling energy is used to balance supply and demand.
-This includes addressing forecasted energy peaks by scheduling more supply and/or less demand during the peak period.

-Origin of Service Definition: Describes any operational history for creating the service.
-For example, spinning reserve was created to address loss of generation or line outages that require quick response from generation to address the imbalance of energy in the system.

 Grid Service Definitions

 The following are the common definitions for the types of grid services.
 The attributes (electrical and timing) are identified as the main places where operating authorities specialize the attributes for each service desired in their jurisdictions.